Aunsiels/Mesh_Bee/doc/documentation.md

 	suli_init();

-To know the pin disposition, see the picture above.
+To know the pin disposition, see the picture above, in **IMPORTANT DOCUMENTS**.

 ##### Simple GPIO